History of the Centre

 The main hall was formerly divided into two classrooms, for the main teaching.
 Today this is used for larger meetings and a variety of activities, including plays, concerts, classes, community events, parties, dinners, receptions and exhibitions.
 Staging is available.

 The door at the E end leads into the kitchen; that at the W end into the corridor.
 The stairs lead to the upstairs room, traditionally known as 'the Vatican'.
-This is primarily an IT suite which is mainly used for training courses; this room is also used for small, private meetings and consultations.
-It was hoped that access to this room for the disabled could be provided by lift, but this was prevented by conservation issues, so IT facilities for the disabled were made available downstairs.
+This room can be used for small, private meetings and consultations.
+It was hoped that access to this room for the disabled could be provided by lift, but this was prevented by conservation issues.

 The Centre is managed by Cymdeithas Gymunedol Ystrad Meurig Community Association (Registered Charity No 1086985)